ethers-io/ethers.js/docs/v5/api/providers/README.md

 Returns a new Provider, backed by multiple services, connected to *network*.
 Is no *network* is provided, **homestead** (i.e. mainnet) is used.

+The *network* may also be a URL to connect to, such as `http://localhost:8545` or `wss://example.com`.

 The *options* is an object, with the following properties: